camarman/linux-command-line/README.md

     sudo dnf install steam

-In order to enable Steam Poroton enable `Steam -> Settings -> Steam Play` and toggle the option `Enable Steam Play for Supported Titles`.
+In order to enable Steam Proton enable `Steam -> Settings -> Steam Play` and toggle the option `Enable Steam Play for Supported Titles`.